Studio182/Studio-History/readme.md

 ##How do I use it!!

-Please read our guide in our wiki.
+<a href="https://github.com/Studio182/Studio-History/wiki/How-to-use-Studio-History">Click here to read our guide in our wiki.</a>